Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 In practice, we know that most employers will use a bank system to advertise additional duty hours to cover foreseeable absences or rota gaps that they have not otherwise been able to cover with a substantive post, or where this arrangement would not be appropriate.
 Often, this will go out as a notice to doctors on the rota, or more widely, that a shift needs covering with an offer of a rate of pay for doing so.
 If this shift cannot be filled, it may be offered to a locum agency who will source a doctor to cover it.

-We know that junior doctors often feel under pressure to undertake additional duty hours.
+We know that resident doctors often feel under pressure to undertake additional duty hours.
 However, other than in covering occasional brief absences as detailed above, this work is not part of your contractual duties and you are under no contractual obligation to undertake it.
 The decision to accept additional non-contractual work of this kind rests entirely with you.

 Rates of pay for non-contractual work